Richard Roma: Accolades

-Shepherd's original performance as Roma earned the actor a Laurence Olivier Award for Best Actor in 1983.
+Shepherd's original performance as Roma earned the actor a Laurence Olivier Award for Best Actor in a New Play in 1983.
 On Broadway, both Mantegna and Schreiber have won the Tony Award for Best Featured Actor in a Play while portraying Roma—Mantegna at the 38th Tony Awards in 1984, and Schreiber at the 59th Tony Awards in 2005.
 Pacino's role in the film adaptation earned him several award nominations, including the Academy Award for Best Supporting Actor and the Golden Globe for Best Performance by an Actor in a Supporting Role in a Motion Picture, both times losing out to Gene Hackman in Unforgiven.